icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

 The apparent difference in drop size distributions made little effective difference in impingement.
 For this case, at least, a Langmuir C fit or a Langmuir E fit both work well.
+For me, this mitigates the concern expressed in NACA-TN-2904 and several other places of:
+> ... the inherent extreme insensitivity of the rotating multicylinder method to differences in droplet size distributions ...

 ##Notes:
 [^1]: